Environmental impact of war: World War II (1939-1945)

 European forests experienced traumatic impacts which resulted from fighting during the war.
 Behind the combat zones, timber from cut down trees was removed in order to clear up the paths for fighting.
 The shattered forests in the battle zones faced exploitation.

 The use of heavily hazardous chemicals was first initiated during World War II.
 The long-term effects of chemicals result from both their potential persistence and the poor disposal program of nations with stockpiled weapons.
 During World War I (WW I), German chemists developed chlorine gas and mustard gas.
 The development of these gases led to many casualties, and lands were poisoned both on and near the battlefields.

 Later in World War II, chemists developed even more harmful chemical bombs, which were packaged in barrels and directly deposited in the oceans.
 The disposal of the chemicals in ocean runs the risk of metal-based containers corroding and leaching the chemical contents of the vessel into the ocean.
 Through the chemical disposal in the ocean, the contaminants may be spread throughout the various components of the ecosystems damaging marine and terrestrial ecosystems.

 Marine ecosystems during World War II were damaged not only from chemical contaminates, but also from wreckage from naval ships, which leaked oil into the water.
 Oil contamination in the Atlantic Ocean due to World War II shipwrecks is estimated at over 15 million tonnes.
 Oil spills are difficult to clean up and take many years to clean.
 To this day, traces of oil can still be found in the Atlantic Ocean from the naval shipwrecks which happened during World War II.

+Additionally, the Baltic Sea contains a large quantity of unexploded munitions, including land and naval mines from World War II.
+Not only do these unexploded munitions pose a threat to boating traffic, but also marine life.
+When these munitions are detonated below the ocean, whether unintentionally or intentionally in an effort to clear them, marine organisms several kilometers away can be inflicted with direct injury.
+Organisms greater distances away may still experience injury, such as damage to their hearing range which in some cases is irreversible.
+One hundred and sixty five thousand naval mines were placed in the Baltic and western sea during World War II, with an estimated 15-30% of these still remaining active.